snotskie/ttrpg/md/index.md

 ### At a Glance
 <!-- _class: intro -->

-- **Genre:** While this game is generic to genre, tables can hone the tone of the setting with optional Stats, Setting Ethics, and Endeavors.
-This game is well-suited for campaigns that take $1-15$ sessions to complete.
+**Genre:** While this game is genre-agnostic, tables can hone the tone with optional Stats, Setting Ethics, and Endeavors.

-- **Dice:** For Stats, this game uses a dice array, from $d2$ to $d10$.
+**Dice:** For Stats, this game uses a dice array, from $d2$ to $d10$.
 This game also uses a $d6$ pool for resources called "Blessings."
 Dice "bump": $1$s are rerolled, which feels like wiping the sweat from your brow and cutting the right wire.
 A special Stat, History, is unique to each character's Backstory.

-- **Checks:** Big rolls feel earned.
+**Checks:** Big rolls feel earned.
 Checks range from $2$ to $20+$, with a fixed success scale.
 Low success grants "busts," and high success grants "boons."
 Easy Checks round high failure up to low success, and Hard Checks require multiple successes.

-- **Sparking:** Two equal Blessings can be spent to "Spark" a roll.
+**Sparking:** Two equal Blessings can be spent to "Spark" a roll.
 This combines two equal Stats, and if either bumps, both bump.
 This feels like trying to hold the lasers steady when you've crossed the streams.

-- **Character Creation:** Character creation focuses on character narrative.
-Lifestyles and Ethics represent your outlook on the world and your goals.
-Apts and Specs represent what you're good at, and they keep the rules focused on the story over just Stats.
+**Character Creation:** Character creation focuses on character narrative.
+Lifestyles and Ethics represent your outlook and goals, and Apts and Specs represent what you're good at.
+Advancement maxes out around $10-15$ sessions.

-- **Endeavors:** This game has a customizable, accessible "Endeavor" system for representing scenes with prolonged tension, like combat or racing.
+**Endeavors:** This game has a customizable, accessible "Endeavor" system for representing scenes with prolonged tension, like combat or racing.
 Endeavors use tracks and buttons: There are no numbers, Stats, or board state to memorize.
 Everything is narrative or tangible.

-- **Access:** This game is published for free, open source, and in a digital format that follows your existing accessibility settings.
+**Access:** This game is published for free, open source, and in a digital format that follows your existing accessibility settings.
 You are welcome to redistribute (but not modify or sell) copies of this book.

-- **Community:** For community content and discussions, visit <https://github.com/snotskie/ttrpg/discussions>.
+**Community:** For community content and discussions, visit <https://github.com/snotskie/ttrpg/discussions>.

 ### "At Table Discretion"
 <!-- _class: intro -->